 Most of Phil’s patients pay in monthly installments which spreads the cost out over the entire treatment duration.

-Phil offers a 10% discount to patients who pay for the treatment upfront in one payment.
+Phil offers a 10% discount to patients who pay upfront in one payment for full upper and lower braces with a treatment length of at least 18 months.
 Paying with Q-Card and Farmer’s Card, which provides three months’ interest free, is another popular payment option.

-For families who are treated by Phil, a discount of 5% is offered to the second child and 10% for the third and subsequent children.
+For families whose siblings require full upper and lower braces, Phil offers a discount of 7.5% for the second child and 12.5% for the third and subsequent children.

 Phil likes to monitor the progress of his patients’ treatment closely so at most, if not all, appointments you will see Phil, as well as one of his nurses.